openreplay/documentation/README.md

 ## Adding a page to the documentation

-All Markdown pages must go inside the `content` folder, and in there, use the folder structure to determine where to add them.
+All MDX pages must go inside the `src/pages` folder, and in there, use the folder structure to determine where to add them.
-For each folder, you'll also have an equally named Markdown file listing all the content inside it.

 ### Handling multiple versions of the same page
-Inside the `content` folder you'll find version folders starting with `vX.Y.Z` those folder will have a copy of the root of the `content` folder (minus themselves, of course).
+Inside the `src/pages` folder you'll find language folders and version folders inside them.
+The version folders start with `vX.Y.Z`, those folder will have a copy of the root of the `src/pages` folder (minus themselves, of course).

-For every new page that is added, it needs to be duplicated into every version folder to make sure the user is able to switch versions with the navigation dropdown and still land on the desired page.
+For every new page that is added, it needs to be duplicated into every version folder to make sure the user is able to switch versions with the version navigation dropdown and still land on the desired page.

 #### Handling incompatible versions
 If you're adding a page about a feature that is not compatible with all versions, you'll have to:

-1. Add a frontmatter element inside the pages store in the compatible version-folder called `minVersion` and use a string to signal the minimum version of OpenReplay that is compatible (i.e "1.6.0").
+1. Add a frontmatter element inside the pages to signal the compatible version-folder.
+The element is called `minVersion` and uses a string to signal the minimum version of OpenReplay that is compatible (i.e "1.6.0").
 2. Add the `<IncompatibleVersionWarning>` component at the top of the document.
 Signal the minimum compatible version through the use of the `minVersion` property.

-This will take the page out of the left-side navigation tree and at the same time, it'll add a warning on the top of the page, making sure the user sees it and knows they're reading something that won't work for their chosen version of OpenReplay.
+This component is located inside the `src/components/incompatibleVersionWarning.astro` file.

+## Translating the documentation

+If you're looking to add a brand new language to the repo or translate a part of it, check out our detailed [guide here](./TRANSLATING.md).